 Keep reading to find out all of my favorite things to explore and discover during October and the best things to pack for your Disney vacation!
 Be sure to sign up for my free newsletter for a complete packing list.

 How hot is Disney World in October?

-It is always a good idea to check the weather forecast for your Disney trip about 7-10 days before you travel.
-My favorite app is Dark Sky for the most accurate forecast.
-Also, be sure to put in Lake Buena Vista, FL as your location, as that is the closest location for the Walt Disney World resort.
+If you want to know what to wear to Disney World in October, it is always a good idea to check the weather forecast.
+Start checking about 7-10 days before you travel.
+My favorite app is Accu Weather for the most accurate forecast.
+Also, be sure to put Lake Buena Vista, FL as your location, as that is the closest location for the Walt Disney World resort.